raysas/wheat-seq-annotation/readme.md

 * position starting from `497158670` and ending at `497172670`
 * on the negative strand.

 ___Reflection___: our sequence is of length 14469, and the read is 9565+1+4435=14001, which means that the alignment is almost the same length as the sequence, and the 5 mismatches are not significant.
 We can thus infer that region8 is well aligned to the reference genome on the negative strand of chromosome `NC_057805.1` starting at position `497158670` and ending at `497172670`.
 And according to the table in [^8] retrieved from RefSeq, this chromosome is the 4D chromosome of _Triticum aestivum_.

 ![Start and End position of the alignment on the reference chromosome - RefSeq Genome Browser](./assets/region_map_refseq.png)

+We can visualize the `.bed` file in [Ensembl Plants, IWGSC assembly converter](https://plants.ensembl.org/Triticum_aestivum/Tools/AssemblyConverter)

 # Gene Prediction